aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 - You want to create separate layers for different administrative regions.
 - Your front‑end mapping library expects named objects for styling or interaction.
 - You need to reduce duplication by sharing borders between adjacent features.

+## Set object name attribute for grouping

+The `ObjectNameAttribute` tells Aspose.GIS which property in the source GeoJSON should be used as the object name in the TopoJSON output.
+Setting this attribute correctly is the key to successful **group geojson features**.

 ## Prerequisites